teleprint-me/py.gpt.prompt/docs/huggingface_hub.md

 - The `api_token` option can be used to bypass setting up an `.env` file if you still need to authenticate with the Hugging Face Hub API.

+### New Options

+- `-f, --file`: Use this flag to specify that the local path is a file.
+If not set, the path is treated as a directory.
+- `-d, --resume`: Use this flag to resume downloading partially downloaded files.
+If not set, the download will start over.

 ## Important Notes

 - You can now upload models and datasets in addition to downloading them, providing a more holistic interaction with the Hugging Face Hub.
+- The `download` subcommand now includes options to specify file downloads (`--file`) and to resume interrupted downloads (`--resume`).
+- Please note that the resume functionality depends on the underlying mechanisms of the `huggingface_hub` library.
+In some cases, downloads may restart from the beginning if the `-d` flag is not used.